Course - Web Coding - IDG1292

 - Following and implementing good practices and best recommendations

-This is an introductory course and hence it does not require any prior knowledge.
+This is an introductory course and hence it does not require any prior knowledge

-- Basic principles of web development
+- The basic principles of web development

-- Images and different formats
+- HTML elements to annotate images and different formats

-- CSS to style elements
+- The CSS Box model and how to use CSS to style elements

 - Colour representation